zer06iix/X-Clone/README.md

 - Django version 5.0.1
 # How to launch?
 1. Install python 3.11.4
-2. Install git
-3. Clone this repository using `git clone [your repo url]`
+2. Clone this repository
-4. Open the project
+3. Open the project
-5. Write `pip install -r requirements.txt` in terminal
+4. Write `pip install -r requirements.txt` in terminal
-6. Write `python manage.py runserver` to run the project
+5. Write `python manage.py runserver` to run the project